Domenico Scarlatti: Music

 Only a small number of Scarlatti's compositions were published during his lifetime.
-Scarlatti himself seems to have overseen the publication in 1738 of the most famous collection, his 30 Esercizi (Exercises).
+Scarlatti himself seems to have overseen the publication in 1738 of the most famous collection, his 30 Essercizi (Exercises).
 They were well received throughout Europe and were championed by the foremost English writer on music of the eighteenth century, Charles Burney.
 Burney wrote that the harpsichordist Joseph Kelway was "head of the Scarlatti sect", a group of English musicians that championed Scarlatti as early as 1739, also including Thomas Roseingrave.

 The many sonatas unpublished during Scarlatti's lifetime have appeared in print irregularly in the past two and a half centuries.
 He has attracted notable admirers, including Béla Bartók, Arturo Benedetti Michelangeli, Pieter-Jan Belder, Johann Sebastian Bach, Muzio Clementi, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Carl Czerny, Franz Liszt, Johannes Brahms, Frédéric Chopin, Claude Debussy, Emil Gilels, Francis Poulenc, Olivier Messiaen, Enrique Granados, Marc-André Hamelin, Vladimir Horowitz, Ivo Pogorelić, Scott Ross (the first performer to record all 555 sonatas), Heinrich Schenker, András Schiff and Dmitri Shostakovich.

 Scarlatti's 555 keyboard sonatas are single movements, mostly in binary form, and some in early sonata form, and mostly written for harpsichord or the earliest pianofortes.
 (There are four for the organ and a few for small instrumental groups).
 Some display harmonic audacity in their use of discords, and unconventional modulations to remote keys.

 Though Scarlatti wrote over 500 sonatas, there is a wide variety in his works.
 Some are deeply serious, others are light and almost humorous.
 Some sound like courtly dances, others like street songs.
 This ability to cover a wide range of styles and moods is one of the hallmarks of Scarlatti's work.
 Another stylistic trait of this composer is the ability to mix “different forms or levels of discourse”.

 Other distinctive attributes of his music are: